xpack/web-jekyll/pages/dev-tools/openocd/index.md

 the xPack OpenOCD binaries, and preferably install them in the default locations.

-{% include note.html content="OpenOCD is a very complex project, capable of working with many JTAG probes, but support for them must be explicitly included at build time, so be sure that support for your JTAG probe was included in the binaries you plan to use.
+{% include note.html content="OpenOCD is a very complex project, able to work with many JTAG probes, but support for them must be enabled at build time, so be sure that support for your JTAG probe was enabled in the binaries you plan to use.
 The xPack OpenOCD includes support for most existing probes, but does not guarantee that all are included." %}